 Effective September 18, 2003, the Company entered into interest rate swap agreements in the aggregate notional amount of \$50.0 million.
 The Company has designated the swaps as hedges against changes in the fair value of a designated portion of the Notes due to changes in underlying interest rates.
 Changes in the fair value of the interest rate swaps are recorded in earnings along with related designated changes in the value of the Notes.
 The agreements, which have payment and expiration dates and call provisions that coincide with the terms of the Notes, effectively convert \$50.0 million of the Notes into variable rate obligations.
 Under the agreements, the Company receives a fixed interest rate payment from the financial counterparties to the agreements equal to 8.25% per year calculated on the notional \$50.0 million amount, while the Company makes a variable interest rate payment to the same counterparties equal to the six-month LIBOR plus a fixed margin of 3.45%, also calculated on the notional \$50.0 million amount.
-As of April 1, 2007 and December 31, 2006 the fair value of the swaps totaled approximately \$(1.3) million and \$(1.7) million, respectively, and are included in other non-current liabilities and as an adjustment to the carrying value of the Notes in the accompanying balance sheets.
-There was no material ineffectiveness of the Company's interest rate swaps for the period ended April 1, 2007.
+As of July 1, 2007 and December 31, 2006 the fair value of the swaps totaled approximately \$(2.4) million and \$(1.7) million, respectively, and are included in other non-current liabilities and as an adjustment to the carrying value of the Notes in the accompanying balance sheets.
+There was no material ineffectiveness of the Company's interest rate swaps for the fiscal period presented.

 The Company's Australian subsidiary is a party to an interest rate swap agreement to fix the interest rate on the variable rate non-recourse debt to 9.7%.
 The Company has determined the swap to be an effective cash flow hedge.
 Accordingly, the Company records the value of the interest rate swap in accumulated other comprehensive income, net of applicable income taxes.
-The total value of the swap asset as of April 1, 2007 and December 31, 2006 was approximately \$3.9 million and \$3.2 million, respectively, and was recorded as a component of other assets within the consolidated financial statements.
+The total value of the swap asset as of July 1, 2007 and December 31, 2006 was approximately \$5.1 million and \$3.2 million, respectively, and was recorded as a component of other assets within the consolidated financial statements.
 There was no material ineffectiveness of the Company's interest rate swap for the fiscal periods presented.
-The Company does not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings of losses associated with this swap currently reported in accumulated other comprehensive loss.
+The Company does not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses of amounts associated with this swap which are currently reported in accumulated other comprehensive income.
+See Note 6 Comprehensive income.

-9. COMMITMENTS AND CONTINGENCIES
+10. COMMITMENTS AND CONTINGENCIES